cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 </Alert>

-Resolved values will show up in the "Settings" tab of the Test Runner.
+Resolved values will show up in the "Settings" tab of the Cypress App.

 <DocsImage src="/img/guides/plugin-configuration.png" alt="Resolved configuration in the Desktop app" ></DocsImage>